 Vedder, Richard.
 2004.
 Going Broke by Degree: Why College Costs Too Much.
 Washington, D.C.: AEI Press.

 Wolfe, Tom.
 Foreword.
 In Declining by Decrees: Higher Education at Risk, edited by Richard H. Hersh and John Merrow, ixxi.
 New York: Palgrave.

-Jane S. Shaw is president of the John William Pope Center for Higher Education Policy.
+Jane S. Shaw is retired president of the John William Pope Center for Higher Education Policy.

 |Other Independent Review articles by Jane S. Shaw|

 |Spring 2013||The Locavores Dilemma: In Praise of the 10,000-Mile Diet|

 |Summer 2009||Montessori, Dewey, and Capitalism: Educational Theory for a Free Market in Education|